zephyris/openttd-ttf/openttd-sans/readme.md

 * Character pair kerning
 * Select ligatures/contextual alternates

+Provides normal lining numerals and tabular numerals as an alternate.

 ## Technical details
 SVG glyphs are drawn in Inkscape, for manual import into FontForge.
 Source SVGs, occasionally containing source paths pre-union, are included for convenience.